mikaelbr/bacon-love/exercises/13_flatmaps/problem.md

 ```

 In addition to this, the data specialists didn't use proper metric units,
-and stored all the data as qubic feet instead of liters (you get passed
+and stored all the data as cubic feet instead of liters (you get passed
-the factor for transforming qubic feet to liters as an argument).
+the factor for transforming cubic feet to liters as an argument).

-We need to take the data specialits stream of tuples and transform it
+We need to take the data specialist stream of tuples and transform it
-to a linear stream (with duplicate values where the number of samples is > 1).
+to a linear stream (with duplicate values where the number of samples is `> 1`).

 **Note**: We are only interested in the data points where the water level
 is below the average water level in Nidelva (`200 000` liters).